 In collaboration with the European Union (EU) and the Mexican Institute for Human Rights and Democracy (IMDHD), LAB-CO is driving the implementation of a project aimed at improving local processes and mechanisms for human search and identification in the country, promoting the human rights of missing persons and their families.

-According to the Registro Nacional de Personas Desaparecidas y No Localizadas (National Registry of Missing and Unlocated Persons), as of December 2024, Mexico had more than 121,000 missing and unlocated individuals.
+According to the Registro Nacional de Personas Desaparecidas y No Localizadas (National Registry of Missing and Unlocated Persons), as of June 2026, Mexico had more than 134,000 disappeared and unlocated persons.
 Additionally, the 2024 publication A dónde van los desaparecidos by Efraín Tzuc and Mayela Sánchez reports that forensic medical services (SEMEFOS) across the country hold more than 72,100 unidentified bodies of individuals who entered these facilities between 2006 and 2023.
 Although family collectives and civil society organizations have made significant progress, the scale of the problem presents a considerable challenge for responsible institutions, such as Search Commissions, Specialized Prosecutor’s Offices, and Forensic Services.
 Addressing this challenge requires greater efforts to achieve the expected results.
-LAB-CO seeks to strengthen institutions to tackle the issue of enforced disappearance and human identification while facilitating collaboration among institutions, the families of missing persons, and the organizations that support them.
+LAB-CO seeks to strengthen institutions responsible for searching for disappeared persons and human identification, and facilitates collaboration among institutions, search collectives, and families of disappeared persons.

 The project sets out the following goals: